pmatulis/maas-one/README.md

     http://localhost:8002/MAAS
     credentials: admin/ubuntu

 Confirm networking and images.

-Verify controller status ('regiond' to 'dhcpd' should be green) If not green:
+Verify controller status (items 'regiond' to 'dhcpd' should be green).
+If not green this may help:

-    ssh ubuntu@10.0.0.2 sudo systemctl restart maas-rackd.service
+    sudo systemctl restart maas-rackd.service
-    ssh ubuntu@10.0.0.2 sudo systemctl restart maas-regiond.service
+    sudo systemctl restart maas-regiond.service

 ## Create the nodes